marlycormar/warn_users_of_pending_suspension/README.md

 ## Installation
 - Clone this repo into to `<redcap-root>/modules/warn_users_of_pending_suspension_v<version_number>`.
 - Go to **Control Center > External Modules** and enable Warn Users of Pending Suspension.

+## REDCap Requirements

+WUPS is dependent upon REDCap's normal _Auto-suspend users after period of inactivity_ feature being enabled.
+WUPS does not suspend accounts it only _warns_ of pending suspending via emails.

 ## Configuration